Prine Law Group | Experienced Trial Lawyers

 This isn’t about what feels right.
 It’s about what works.
 At Prine Law Group, we walk clients through simulated cross-examinations, review every prior statement, and assess how a jury is likely to react.
 The decision is never rushed, and it’s always part of a larger courtroom strategy.

-– We test for consistency with everything on record.
+• Testing for consistency with everything on record

-– We examine how juries have responded to similar choices in past Bibb County trials.
+• Examining how juries have responded to similar choices in past Bibb County trials

 What Jurors Think When You Don’t Testify